Primary Education with QTS (School-Based) BA (Hons)

 When you join this part-time programme, you must be employed or volunteering for a minimum of one day per week in a primary school.
 Your head teacher must agree to support your progress with the degree for the duration of the course.
 This will include support to attend sessions and release to attend up to three full-time professional placements.

-Your learning experience will include lectures, seminars, workshop sessions and tutorials delivered using a hybrid blend of in-person and online teaching.
-Independent study will be supported by materials provided through the virtual learning environment using a range of online teaching tools and applications, along with school-based tasks.
+Your learning experience will include lectures, seminars, workshop sessions and tutorials.
+This campus-based study will be supported by independent study through the virtual learning environment, along with school-based tasks.

 University-based activities will be planned as fortnightly twilight sessions and ten study days per year.
 You will also engage with a series of online and school-based tasks as part of each module.
 Your university-based experiences will be underpinned by reference to current research with some modules giving you the opportunity to engage with your tutors’ current research interests and projects.

 You will undertake formally assessed professional practices in your own setting in preparation for a final professional practice in an alternative school.
 During these experiences you will have opportunities to observe the work of expert practitioners.
 You will reflect on and discuss this practice with those practitioners and your trained school-based mentor.
 As you take on increasing responsibilities for children’s learning and development, you will start by working with small groups under the direction of the class teacher and progress to planning for and working with the whole class for significant periods of time, managing the learning of every child.

 How you'll be assessed